TTanisha/FamilyHub/README.md

     * Users can add recurring or one-time events to the calendar.

 * Family Member Profiles
+    * Users can add personal information to their profile (name, pronouns, birthday, email, cell and home numbers, and address).
+    * Users can view and edit their own profile.
+    * Users can view the profile of other family members.

 * Family Groups
     * Users can create family groups.